Patrick Long: NASCAR

 Patrick has made starts in various NASCAR racing series, including one start in the Sprint Cup (Watkins Glen, 2012) where he finished 42nd due to brake issues, and one in Nationwide Series (2010, Road America) where he finished fourteenth after starting sixth leading two laps in a D'Hondt Humphrey Motorsports Toyota.
 Long also competed five races in K&N Pro Series East between 2009 and 2010, four races in ovals, where his best finish was fifth at Tri-County Motor Speedway but his most successful start came at road course: on June 6, 2009, Long was leading the K&N Pro Series' race at Watkins Glen on the last lap before being passed in the final turn.
 He also competed in NASCAR K&N Pro Series West just two weeks later, Long was in second place on the last lap of the K&N Pro Series West race at Infineon Raceway when he made contact with the leader (Joey Logano) who spun out.
 Although Long took the checkered flag first, he was stripped of the win by NASCAR due to contact and placed at the tail end of the lead lap.
-After the questionable penalty, Long finished 23rd after having started on the pole.
-Later that season he took a convincing first victory at Utah Motorsports Campus, in Salt Lake City.
+After the penalty, Long finished 23rd after having started on the pole.
+Later that season, he took a convincing first victory at Utah Motorsports Campus, in Salt Lake City.
 In 2010, Long won the NASCAR West event at Portland.
 He also was leading once again at Utah when a flat tire ended his day with three laps remaining.
 Long also competed in ovals, like Irwindale Speedway, Iowa Speedway and Phoenix in the West Series, between 2009 and 2010, but he finished fourth, fifteenth and eighteenth respectively.
 Long also attempted the 2012 race of K&N Pro Series West at Utah Motorsports Campus, but due to engine issues, he withdrew.
 Long also has one ARCA Racing Series start in 2009, where he took pole position and victory after led 46 of 67 laps at NJMP after a race long scrap with Parker Kligerman.

 Personal life

-His younger brother, Kevin "Spanky" Long, is a professional skateboarder.
+Long's younger brother, Kevin "Spanky" Long, is a professional skateboarder.